 The consultant usually works in a specialist team.
-Although you may not always see the consultant, they are ultimately responsible for your case and will discuss it in detail with the health professional you do see.
+You may not always see the consultant.
+However, they are ultimately responsible for your case and will discuss it in detail with the health professional you do see.

 Other professionals you may see during your assessment include:

 - mental health nurses